mattermost/docs/source/comply/legal-hold.rst

 1. Go to **System Console > Plugins > Legal Hold Plugin**, and select **Create new**.
 2. Enter a name for the legal hold.
-3. Specify the custodian user names of individuals or user groups that you want to place on legal hold.
+3. Specify the user names or user groups of custodians you want to place on legal hold.
-4. (Optional) You can choose to exclude public channels, if preferred.
+4. (Optional) Public channels are excluded by default.
+You can choose to include public channels, if preferred.
-5. Specify the number of days custodians are placed in legal hold with a start and end date.
+5. Specify the number of days custodians are placed in legal hold with a start date.
+An end date is optional.
 6. Select **Create legal hold**.

 While the legal hold is in place, you can edit it by adding or removing custodians, as well as download a copy of the preserved data to your local machine.